 \section{Reward Model Evaluation}

 We evaluate CycleReward's ability to \textit{assess} and \textit{improve} image-text alignment across two tasks: detailed captioning and text-to-image generation.
-Specifically, we evaluate CycleReward as an alignment metric, and then deploy it to maximize inference time alignment via Best-of-$N$.
+Specifically, we evaluate CycleReward as an alignment metric, and then deploy it to maximize inference-time alignment via Best-of-$N$.

-\paragraph{Comparison methods.} We compare against existing reference-free metrics for image-text alignment.
+\paragraph{Comparison methods.} We compare against current reference-free image-text alignment metrics.
 These include: (1) \textbf{CLIPScore}~\cite{hessel2021clipscore} which measures cosine similarity between image and text embeddings from CLIP~\cite{radford2021learning}, (2) \textbf{ImageReward}~\cite{xu2024imagereward}, (3) \textbf{HPSv2}~\cite{wu2023human,wu2023humanv2} and (4) \textbf{PickScore}~\cite{kirstain2023pick}, which are trained on large human preference datasets for text-to-image generation, and (5) \textbf{VQAScore}~\cite{lin2024evaluating} which produces alignment scores by querying a VLM with the prompt \texttt{"Does this figure show \{text\}?"}.
 For VQAScore, we compare two different model sizes: CLIP-T5-xl (3B) and CLIP-T5-xxl (11B).
-(6) \textbf{Raw cycle consistency} directly measures alignment scores $s(x \rightarrow y)$ for image-to-text generation and $s(y \rightarrow x)$ for text-to-image generation without learning a reward model.
-For image-to-text generation, this is equivalent to Image2Text2Image~\cite{huang2025image2text2image}.
-In our experiments, we adopt the same model configurations (i.e., choice of decoders, similarity metrics) for a fair comparison.
+(6) \textbf{Raw cycle consistency} directly uses alignment scores $s(x \rightarrow y)$ for image-to-text generation and $s(y \rightarrow x)$ for text-to-image generation without learning a reward model.
+For image-to-text, this is equivalent to Image2Text2Image~\cite{huang2025image2text2image}.
+We adopt the same model configurations (i.e., decoders, similarity metrics) for fair comparison.